 Islam is the second largest religion in the world today and dominates much of the current geopolitical discourse.
-People are increasingly bombarded by dramatic and at times disturbing headlines.
-Yet general knowledge of Muslims and their faith can be poor.
-There is consequently a need for a balanced and well-informed understanding of the current debates around this internationally significant topic.
+People are increasingly bombarded by dramatic headlines, yet general knowledge of Muslims and their faith can be poor.
+There is consequently a need for a balanced and well-informed understanding of the current debates.

 An outline of Islamic practices and beliefs plus an introduction to the different viewpoints within Islam.

 An exploration of the longstanding associations between Islam and Britain, including Islamic influences on British society and the well-established connections between Britain and the countries from which many British Muslims originally hailed.